amatveiakin/bughouse-chess/README.md

 Generate a random session secret using `tools/gen_session_secret.py`.

-Here is an example of the `~/bughouse-config.yaml` assuming the repository was cloned in root and keeping secrets in `bughouse-chess/secrets`.
+Here is an example of the `~/bughouse-config.yaml` assuming the repository was cloned in home and keeping secrets in `bughouse-chess/secrets`.
 ```yaml
 database_options: !Sqlite /home/user_name/bughouse-chess/db/bughouse.db
 secret_database_options: !Sqlite /home/user_name/bughouse-chess/db/bughouse-secret.db